 Spend 5 Minutes Creating a Professional Email Signature

 You’d be surprised how many people don’t even take the time to configure their email settings to look professional.
 Make sure your email account is set up so that the “From:” field always displays your full time instead of your email address.
-Additionally, take a few minutes to set up a professional looking email signature for outgoing messages that includes your name, phone and email contact info, your website or blog if it’s relevant, and a phrase that describes your area of specialization or job title.
+Additionally, take a few minutes to set up a professional-looking email signature for outgoing messages that include your name, phone, and email contact info, your website or blog if it’s relevant, and a phrase that describes your area of specialization or job title.
 It’s a passive way to tell your contacts and potential employers what you do, and potentially open doors in the process.
 You can also opt to include social media profiles such as LinkedIn if appropriate.

 Write a Compelling Subject Line that Piques Their Interest

 Put on your copywriting hat, and spend some time coming up with an attractive email subject line that grabs your reader’s attention and compels them to open your email.
 Think about it – everyone applying to the job will send off an email with the subject line: “Dana Leavy-Detrick – Sr. Graphic Designer Resume“, or something of the like.
 Think beyond that, and go for something more impactful that speaks directly to your value & qualifications.
 Try this: